Enterprise AI Strategies Theater

 and then by being intentional about its removal.
 After removing bias, introduce transparency in how predictions are made and even expose how good an algorithm is at making predictions.
 Attend this talk to learn how

 you can start to build systems that are bias free.
 S. A. M. (Suspicious Activity Monitor), a predictive policing algorithm, is used as the case study during this talk.

 - How human bias is passed on to machines

 - Practical strategies for identifying and removing bias

 - Tips for making machine learning algorithms transparent

 4:00 PANEL: Digital Transformation in Financial Services

-the financial services field to grow and scale beyond the power of human intelligence.
-This is accomplished by optimizing existing business processes and enhancing the way that financial organizations engage
+services field to grow and scale beyond the power of human intelligence.
+This is accomplished by optimizing existing business processes and enhancing the way that financial organizations engage with external customers.

 - Can intelligent automation bring back the human connection?